XD-DENG/Spark-ML-Intro/README.md

 K-means may be the simplest approach for clustering while it’s also an elegant and efficient method.
 To produce the clusters, K-means method only requires the number of clusters *K* as its input.

-The idea of K-means clustering is that a good clustering is with the smallest within-cluster variation (a measurement of how diffrerent the observations within a cluster are from each other) in a possible range.
-To achieve this purpose, K-means algorithm is designed in a "greedy" algorith fashion
+The idea of K-means clustering is that a good clustering is with the smallest within-cluster variation (a measurement of how different the observations within a cluster are from each other) in a possible range.
+To achieve this purpose, K-means algorithm is designed in a "greedy" algorithm fashion

 **K-means Algorithm**